poezio/slixmpp/docs/getting_started/echobot.rst

 to remember thousands of users, we will use a client connection.
 A client connection is the same type that you use with your standard IM client such as Pidgin or Psi.

-SleekXMPP comes with a :class:`ClientXMPP <sleekxmpp.clientxmpp.ClientXMPP>` class which we can extend to add our message echoing feature. :class:`ClientXMPP <sleekxmpp.clientxmpp.ClientXMPP>` requires the parameters ``jid`` and ``password``, so we will let our ``EchoBot`` class accept those as well.
+Slixmpp comes with a :class:`ClientXMPP <slixmpp.clientxmpp.ClientXMPP>` class which we can extend to add our message echoing feature. :class:`ClientXMPP <slixmpp.clientxmpp.ClientXMPP>` requires the parameters ``jid`` and ``password``, so we will let our ``EchoBot`` class accept those as well.

 .. code-block:: python

-    class EchoBot(sleekxmpp.ClientXMPP):
+    class EchoBot(slixmpp.ClientXMPP):

         def __init__(self, jid, password):
             super(EchoBot, self).__init__(jid, password)